 Weeting Heath

 A stone curlew with its white and brown feathers, large yellow eyes and long yellow legs walking in a field of yellow plants

-Stone curlew (credit: istock)
+Stone curlew (credit: iStock)

+Weeting Heath